-Whether a security team takes the OODA loop approach, over time it will be necessary to tweak incident response tools and overall methodologies.
-As the security team discovers the patterns and nuances of network traffic and system behaviors, for example, it will need to fine tune the tools in use to ensure they provide the information needed.
+Whether a security team takes the OODA loop approach or not, over time, it will be necessary to tweak incident response tools and overall methodologies.
+As the security team discovers the patterns and nuances of network traffic and system behaviors, for example, it will need to fine-tune the tools in use to ensure they provide the information needed.

-Teams will also need to determine if the data collected helps or hinders decision-making when responding to incidents.
-Teams may need to establish new security standards or adjust security policies and procedures accordingly as well as update the organization's formal incident response plan as processes and tools evolve.
+Teams will also need to determine if the data collected helps or hinders incident response decision-making.
+Teams might need to establish new security standards or adjust security policies and procedures accordingly, as well as update the organization's formal incident response plan as processes and tools evolve.

 Top incident response tools to consider

 Security teams can help ensure a successful incident response process by asking potential vendors the following questions:

 - How will your product or service better protect the organization's network?

 - How can your product save the organization time, effort and money?